p4lang/papers/sosr15/README.md

 The instructions above were tested on an Ubuntu 14.04 EC2 instance.

 They create a p4 target in the same vein as targets in https://github.com/p4lang/p4factory/

+If something doesn't work, please send an email to anirudh@csail.mit.edu